April 26-30, 2019 Story by Jason Hummel

 The Linsley Glacier was named after Nelson E. Linsley in 1890, during the O’Neil expedition.
 Oddly it isn’t an officially named glacier on the USGS maps, yet was likely among the first named.
 Others have also called it the Quinault Glacier, after the Quinault River.

 To get there, I hoped to climb to Flypaper Pass, and skirt toward the West Peak of Mt.
 Anderson (which is actually the highest of the summits, instead of Mt.
 Anderson or the East Peak of Mt.
 Anderson).
-Excellent weather was e njoyed well into morning while we waited for the snow to soften.
+Excellent weather was enjoyed well into the morning while we waited for the snow to soften.

 At 9 or 10 a.m., we set off over the Anderson Glacier and up to Flypaper Pass where we split ways.
 Carl and Jake would ski the full length of the Eel glacier, while I would detour back over a high col to the Linsley Glacier, or such was my hope.
 I worried cliffs would stand in the way.